Trump asked for a wall. He’s forcing a constitutional crisis.

 WASHINGTON — Congress knew President Donald Trump thought there was a border crisis when it voted to curb his wall Thursday.

-In the arcane language of House and Senate appropriators, endorsed by veto-proof majorities in both chambers, lawmakers said Trump could have no more than $1.375 billion to build 55 new miles of steel fencing and specifically cited the risk to law enforcement in banning him from constructing solid walls.
+In the arcane language of House and Senate appropriators, endorsed by veto-proof majorities in both chambers, lawmakers said Trump could have no more than $1.375 billion to build 55 new miles of steel fencing.
+They specifically cited the risk to law enforcement in banning him from constructing solid walls.

 It was a resounding and explicit rejection of the idea that there is a national emergency requiring billions of dollars to build a border wall.
 And that judgment was rendered at a time when Trump has been making a very public case — in speeches, interviews and tweets — that there is a "humanitarian and security crisis" and after he shut down the government for 35 days to make his point.